Jakobimatrix/timer/README.md

  * either include the files located in `src/timer/include/timer` directly
  * or use CMake and just include this projects root `CMakeLists.txt` and add the `timer_lib_0.0.1` with target_link_libraries

+## Caviat
+To get reproducable results on all systems across linux and windows 64 bit and 32 bit you have to use std::chrono::hour64 not std::chrono::hour

 ## run the tests
 `./build.sh -r -t`